MeriadarGoblin/elements-1/wiki/Home.md

     * Spell Appends if the class has a spell list.
     * Other miscellaneous code, such as backend building blocks for more complicated implementation.

+If you want to find out more about how XML works, consider exploring [W3C XML](https://www.w3.org/TR/2008/REC-xml-20081126/).

 #### Standard Format

 For every "[type](https://github.com/MeriadarGoblin/legacy-repository/wiki/Types)," the standard code should follow this format: